 For cause following public hearing, for reasons including, but not limited to commission of a felony, corruption, intentional violation of open meetings law, failure to declare conflict of interest, or incompetence;

-Without cause, and without a majority approval by the County Commissioners.
+Without cause, and with a majority approval by the County Commissioners.

 Section 6.
 Vacancies: The Board of Commissioners shall make appointments to fill vacancies as they occur.
 Such appointments shall be for the duration of the unexpired term of that position.